How to Use querySelector in React

 When using querySelector in React, keep in mind the following best practices:

-2. If you need to manipulate the DOM directly, consider encapsulating the logic in a separate component or using a higher-order component (HOC) to ensure reusability and maintainability.
+querySelectorwhen you can achieve the same result using React’s state and props mechanism. - If you need to manipulate the DOM directly, consider encapsulating the logic in a separate component or using a higher-order component (HOC) to ensure reusability and maintainability.

-3. Use querySelector only when necessary and make sure to clean up any side effects (e.g., removing event listeners) when the component unmounts.
+querySelectoronly when necessary and make sure to clean up any side effects (e.g., removing event listeners) when the component unmounts.

 By following these best practices, you can effectively utilize querySelector in React while maintaining the benefits of React’s declarative programming model.